Expert Reviews – Murchison Falls NP

 3/5

 To see the Nile squeeze through an impossibly narrow seven-metre gap, a requisite of this park is to take the three-hour boat trip.
-At first the sludgy brown river was placid and we were steered from shore to shore through hippo pods and past sandbanks with some pretty contented-looking crocodiles (thanks to an ever-resent menu of Nile Perch).
-But the river soon gathered momentum and we were faced with the sight of a ferocious wall of white water dropping some 40 metres into the deservedly named Boiling Pot.
-I didn’t find game viewing in the rest of the park especially rewarding, but nevertheless, saw plenty of Uganda kob, as well as hartebeest, giraffe and buffalo in the park’s palm-dotted hills, and I imagine wildlife is naturally drawn to the river in the dry season.
+At first the sludgy brown river was placid and we were steered from shore to shore through hippo pods and past sandbanks with some pretty content-looking crocodiles (thanks to an ever-present menu of Nile Perch).
+But the river soon gathered momentum and we were faced with the sight of a ferocious wall of white water dropping some 40 metres into the deservedly named Devil’s Cauldron.
+I didn’t find game viewing in the rest of the park especially rewarding, but nevertheless, saw plenty of Uganda kob, as well as hartebeest, giraffe and buffalo in the palm-dotted hills, and I imagine wildlife is naturally drawn to the river in the dry season.
 It’s the fury of the Nile that is the park’s greatest appeal.

 Expert